chain4travel/camino-website/src/posts/overview-blogpost.md

 ## Incentivizing participation

-To further engage and motivate community members, Camino Network offers incentives.
+To further engage and motivate community members, Camino Network Foundation offers incentives.
 20% of the [tokenomics](https://camino.network/ecosystem/) are assigned for grants to help dApp developments.
 5% of tokenomics will be used for marketing activities, including airdrops.
-The network creates a thriving ecosystem that benefits everyone involved by rewarding contributions such as network maintenance, development of new applications, and sharing valuable insights.
+The Foundation creates a thriving ecosystem that benefits everyone involved by rewarding contributions such as network maintenance, development of new applications, and sharing valuable insights.

+## Camino Network Foundation

+As Camino Network's development progressed, Chain4Travel AG initiated the [establishment of the Camino Network Foundation](https://www.travolution.com/news/suppliers/the-camino-network-foundation-partners-with-chain4travel-to-build-industry-first-blockchain-ecosystem/).
+The Camino Network Foundation is based in Switzerland and manages and governs Camino Network, ensuring alignment with the core principles of blockchain technology.
+The mission of the Camino Network Foundation is to develop the web3 travel ecosystem, enhancing travel technologies for all, through democratic and transparent relations within the network, fostering trust and collaboration among all participants in the travel ecosystem.
+The Camino Network Foundation has also taken charge of the finances, ensuring proper management.

 ## Camino Token